armadito/armadito-doc/source/installation/linux.rst

 Installation from sources
 -------------------------

-When installing Armadito from sources (either tarball or git clone), you must first build it.
+When installing Armadito AV from sources (either tarball or git clone), you must first build it.
 Refer to section **Compilation** > **Compilation on Linux** of this documentation for detailed instructions.

 After proper configuration and build of the different parts (core, modules, gui), each part is simply installed by the following command: